Sedum pachyphyllum Rose

 Jelly Beans, Jelly Bean Plant, Succulent Beans, Silver Jelly Beans, Blue Jelly Bean, Succulents Water Plant, Many Fingers, Stonecrop

-Sedum pachyphyllum is a small succulent shrub that branches freely and spread over time by rooting stems and fallen leaves.
+Sedum pachyphyllum is a small succulent shrub that branches freely and spreads over time by rooting stems and fallen leaves.
 It grows up to 1 foot (30 cm) tall.
 As they grow, erect and fleshy stems become prostrate, trailing, and woody.
 Leaves are club-shaped, up to 1.6 inches (4 cm) long, up to 0.4 inches (1 cm) in diameter, glaucous, silvery-green, and often tipped with red.
 In summer, yellow star-shaped flowers appear in clusters on erect or reflexed flower stalks.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 When growing Sedums, keep in mind that these plants need very little attention or care.
 They will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.

 Sedum is easily planted.
 For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there.
 They will send out roots from wherever the stem is touching the ground and root itself.
 If you would like to ensure that the plant will start there, you can add a very thin covering of soil.